mfakhriazhar/stock-price-prediction/README.md

 ## Google Stock Price Prediction

 Stock prices are highly volatile and influenced by various factors, making accurate prediction a major challenge in investment decisions.
+This project aims to predict Google stock prices using RNN, LSTM, GRU, and BiDirectional LSTM, comparing their performance using RMSE.
+The dataset includes Alphabet Inc. (GOOG) daily stock prices from 2013 to January 2024.

 Goals:
 - This project aims to predict Google stock prices using RNN, LSTM, GRU, and BiDirectional LSTM, comparing their performance using RMSE.